ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 1. [Cardiovascular Heart Disease Dataset](https://data.mendeley.com/datasets/dzz48mvjht/1) from the Mendeley database
 2. [Heart Disease Cleveland Dataset](https://archive.ics.uci.edu/dataset/45/heart+disease) from the UC Irvine Machine Learning Repository

-Both databases contains 13 features and a target variable specifying whether or not the patient was diagnosed with heart disease.
-They have 8 nominal values and 5 numeric values including age, blood pressure, and cholestrol levels.
+Both databases contains 12 features and a target variable specifying whether or not the patient was diagnosed with heart disease.
+They have 6 nominal values and 6 numeric values including age, blood pressure, and cholestrol levels.

 ## Problem Definition

 We want to use machine learning models to predict if someone has cardiovascular disease from various health metrics.
 Most of the prior studies [^3] focused on supervised learning algorithms for making predictions; however, our project will focus on both unsupervised and supervised learning for more comprehensive results.

-## Methods
+## Methods - Data Processing

 ### Data Cleaning

+Some values of feature noofmajorvessels are missing, so we decided to take the ceiling of the mean from the rest of the dataset.
+We chose to use the ceiling to reflect preferences to account for potential disease risk instead of just underestimating it.

-In this step, we combined the Mendeley and Cleveland datasets into one.
+In addition, we combined the Mendeley and Cleveland datasets into one.
 This is a table of all the features and what they mean:

 | Feature           | Values                |
 | :---------------- | :------:              |